 John Lewis broadband help, issues and complaints

-Your John Lewis Broadband connection is, like any other broadband connection, going to be pretty vital to your household.
+As of 4 October 2022, John Lewis Broadband has ceased offering broadband deals to new customers.
+For the time being it continues to serve its existing customers without interruption.
+Your John Lewis Broadband connection is, like any other broadband connection, going to be pretty vital to your household for everything from shopping and research to gaming and streaming.
 So what happens if something goes wrong?

 In this guide we will take you through what to do if you're troubled by some of the most common problems with the service.
 We will highlight how, where and when to get help from John Lewis.
 And point out how you can, in the first instance, help yourself.